UPCArtifacts/kotlinandroid/README.md

 Once we retrieved the list of applications, as difference of the original work we carried out a new step to keep applications whose code repository that have only one Android manifest file.

 We discovered that their technique for linking code repositories of a mobile application with the corresponding Google Play page can fail if the app repository has more than one manifest.
-We list that applications that suffer the mentioned problem: [here](docs/wrong_match.md)

 The table below shows the comparison between the numbers found by us resulting of the re-execution of each step and the numbers of the original dataset by Geiger2018:data.
 In conclusion, we retained  **2156** applications from AndroidTimeMachine, all of them fulfill our selection criterion.